jpoly1219/context-extractor/README.md

 # context-extractor

-Extract relevant context from a TypeScript codebase using PL theory concepts.
+Extract relevant context from a codebase using a type-directed approach.

 ## Installation